Gnana-sekar/DataEngiineer_tasks/README.md

 first question, like, create a variable as set and code for the required answer.

 In the fifth section, create a for-loop with a function to add a category and subcategory and find the count of both.

+For a sixth section, create a separate code file. create that file to normalise the mrp section with the loop concept